dan-r/HomeAssistant-O2/README.md

-# O2 for Home Assistant
+# O2 (UK) for Home Assistant

 An unofficial integration for fetching O2 allowance data.
 This has only be tested with an O2 account (not VMO2) with a single plan.

+If anyone has multiple plans or uses a VMO2 account and wants to help implement support, please get in touch!

 This is currently a work-in-progress.